 If they use it throughout your gathering, it’ll reduce the spread of any virus, not just COVID-19.
 With flu season just around the corner, why not take steps to prevent that, too?

 Buffet-style dinners lead to tightly-packed spaces and multiple people touching the same utensils.
 Reduce the risks associated with in-person gatherings by plating each guest’s food for them.

-Wash your hands and wear gloves while doing so, just as you would if you were serving people at a restaurant.
+Wash your hands and wear food-safe loves while doing so, just as you would if you were serving people at a restaurant.

 Since you’ll already be plating food, it’ll then be easy to set aside portioned leftovers or to-go meals for guests who aren’t comfortable gathering indoors.

 Grocery stores are bound to be packed around Thanksgiving, making it harder to maintain social distance while shopping.
 Reduce your exposure to COVID-19 by using Instacart or a similar service to deliver groceries to your home that week.